-TV host and lifestyle reporter Mar Yvette is an expert at having fun … and she takes her job very seriously!
+TV host, lifestyle reporter and pop culture scribe Mar Yvette wants you to live every day like it’s vacay.
+She’s an expert at having fun … and she takes her job very seriously!

 That’s why you can trust her to bring you the best places to eat, drink, shop and be merry.